psychopy/psychojs/README.md

 ### Hosting Experiments
 A convenient way to make experiment available to participants is to host them on [pavlovia.org](https://www.pavlovia.org), an open-science server under active development.
-PsychoPy Builder offers the possibility of uploading the experiment directly to pavlovia.
+PsychoPy Builder offers the possibility of uploading the experiment directly to pavlovia.org.

 ## Which PsychoPy Components are supported by PsychoJs?